neelu065/Nich_algo/README.md

 ## Different Niching Algorithm.
 With the above folder consisting of different algorithm,the fINRAND1 and FNRAND1 are working perfectly for both hypersphere and himbalblau function with given constraint.
-FSDE niching algorithm is building up with small error in finding distance between two coordinates, soon it will be rectified.
+FSDE niching algorithm is building up. small error in finding distance between two coordinates which will be rectified soon.